 - 1.3.1.
 Anyone can experience sexual harassment and an individual can experience sexual harassment from someone of the same sex or a different sex. - 1.3.2.
-Sexism in organisations often goes hand in hand with sexual harassment.
-Where there has been harassment related to sex, but the harassment is not sexual in nature, action should be taken under the relevant Disciplinary/Grievance procedures which cover bullying and harassment related to protected characteristics.
+Sexism at work often goes hand in hand with sexual harassment.
+Where there has been harassment related to sex, but the harassment is not sexual in nature, action should be taken under the Bullying and Harassment policy and the relevant Disciplinary/Grievance procedures which also cover harassment related to other protected characteristics.
 This policy concerns itself only with behaviour that constitutes sexual harassment, that is behaviour that is 'sexual in nature'.